Customs Clearance at a Cruise Terminal

 Photo: Dr. Jean-Paul Rodrigue, 2025.
 Cruise Terminal 25, Galveston.
 Note: Downtime.
 Photo taken under the supervision of CBP.

 Almost all deep-sea cruises involve ports of call outside the jurisdiction of the port of embarkation.
-Upon return, passengers must clear customs to enter the country of destination, irrespective if .
-Due to large volumes to be processed in a short amount of time, customs clearance is often organized in a manner similar to airports, particularly since they use the same clearance system.
+Upon return, passengers must clear customs to enter the country of destination, regardless of whether they have left the ship or not.
+Due to large volumes to be processed in a short amount of time, customs clearance is often organized in a manner similar to airports, particularly since they use the same clearance system and under the same authority.
 Although passports are usually mandatory documents to take a cruise, closed-loop cruises from the United States allow the use of an enhanced driver’s license or a birth certificate as valid forms of identification for travel.
 This is only valid for sea border crossings (such as the one shown in the above photo) and allows a larger pool of cruisers.